boldingd/EclipsePhaseContent/Kainouda2035.md

 The asteroid has two major industries: Kainouda Area Independent University, together with a handful of satellite labs; and a system of resorts covering half of the "equatorial strip" of the hab.
 KAIU is well-regarded (maintaining a solid R-rep), and boasts particularly strong industrial engineering and economics programs.
 It is notable for being connected to both the Kainouda Area Research Corporation (which focuses on industrial engineering) and the Carbon Institute (an economics think-tank).
-The hab also hosts a number of resorts, including the Carbon Cove, a community sprawling over 230m of the equator, modelled (loosely) on the Greek mediterranean.
+The hab also hosts a number of resorts, including the Carbon Cove, a community sprawling over 230m of the equator, modelled (loosely) on the Greek Mediterranean.

 > **Apotheotician**: And now you know why they have rules for efficiently selling stuff to outsiders.
 >
 > **Gunslinger#MONOLITH**: Holy fuck Minerva was right about these people.
 >
-> **Minerva**: Thank you, @Gunslinger.
+> **Minerva**: Thank you, \@Gunslinger.
 >
-> **Kai**: I think I'd start killing people if I had to stay at that resort.
+> **Bauble**: I think I'd start killing people if I had to stay at that resort.
 >
-> **Gunslinger#MONOLITH**: Run by utilitarians, based on the "Greek mediterranean."
+> **Gunslinger#MONOLITH**: Run by utilitarians, based on the "Greek Mediterranean."
 "Loosely!"
 >
-> **Anarcat**: I think you two are going a little overboard.
+> **anarcat**: I think you two are going a little overboard.

 The locals have a conservationist bent and a long-term view; they emphasize sustainability over growth, and tend to draw lightly on their resources.